arjjjohnson/DH110-2021F/assignment03/readme.md

 ## Short Reflection

-the assessment process is a uniquely formidable time for individuals on the autism spectrum and their families.
+The purpose of this assignment was to gain an understanding of the assessment process through those with direct experience and how they believe that technology can be used to increase access to these.
+The findings from this initial analysis suggest that the assessment process is a uniquely formidable time for individuals on the autism spectrum and their families.
 Further, the coronavirus pandemic and its impact on children and families is vast even if the longitudinal effects of such a traumatic experience during pivotal developmental periods is not yet known.
 As the COVID-19 pandemic continues and society faces challenges like never before, bringing clinicians and families into the discussion around the impact of COVID-19 is pivotal.
 Despite these being unprecedented times, we must also look to those experiencing these issues first hand for better understanding around the probable short and long-term impacts of this pandemic on service and care in order to guide us in the creation of innovative and proactive solutions.
 Through the continued integration of diverse stakeholders perspectives (e.g., Autistics, parents, teachers, clinicians, and service providers), the need for additional support that improves the assessment process and service outcomes for individuals with ASD will come to fruition and help navigate this important milestone for autistic individuals.

-Generally, we see an unprecedented landscape of opportunities for our product to make an impact in the Autism Spectrum Disorder Market.
+Generally, we see an unprecedented landscape of opportunities for technology to make an impact in the assessment, access to care, and digit resources.
 Digital health was already on the rise before the COVID-19 pandemic but has accelerated exponentially.
 Part of this has been a function of necessity.
 Virtually all routine services that could be conducted remotely were transitioned to this modality.
 However, it has become an area of growing preference as well, as patients and providers have benefited from the convenience of telemedicine and the novel capabilities of the broader telehealth modality.
-This trend has been clear throughout the wider healthcare ecosystem but also apparent in the ASD community: a significant contingent of both providers and caregivers from our recent survey indicated positive characterization of these services and a clear intention to continue using them even after the pandemic and related health and safety guidelines
+This trend has been clear throughout the wider healthcare ecosystem but also apparent in the ASD community: a significant contingent of both providers and caregivers from our recent survey indicated positive characterization of these services and a clear intention to continue using them even after the pandemic and related health and safety guidelines.

+This provides a clear need for resources to be clear and accessible to all users.

+Moving forward, it's imperative to watch parents directly interacting with these webbased platforms in order to better understand the role and place for technological advances to fit in.
+Number of users for each part of the application Screening (including video uploads)
+Family and developmental history
+Microexpression and eye tracking
+Accessing and adding their child to waitlists
+Rating quality providers
+Sending data from application to provider Communication with providers through the application for diagnostic assessment Communication with providers through the application about treatment
+Attrition and latency rates
+Who completed the app but never found a provider
+Who downloaded the app and never completed the questionnaires/video upload requirement How long does it take for providers to respond to screening/diagnostic and treatment questions How much time elapses from form completion and submission to diagnostic appointment?
+User experience
+Do users find the app easy to use?
+Do users find the app useful?
+Are there hiccups in the app?

+Segment:
+Clients
+Providers

+Accuracy of app: Correct risk categorization